 Some strategies to get the little ones in the practice include washing hands and getting aerobic exercise regularly, WebMD suggests.

-Other techniques WebMD recommends is to sneeze and cough inside of your elbow instead of the hands, don't touch your face and relax daily.
+Other techniques WebMD recommends include sneezing and coughing inside of your elbow instead of the hands, not touching your face and taking time to relax daily.